-Sacred Scripture - the written part of Tradition 4.)
+4. Sacred Scripture - the written part of Tradition

 The first generation of Christians did not yet have a written New Testament.
 None of what we know as the New Testament was even written during Jesus' life time.
 The earliest of the writings wasn't written until about 20 years after His death.
 During the first century, God led those in the early Church to begin writing things down, and it took awhile past the first century for it to be completed.
 God guided those authors to use their talents and gifts through Divine Inspiration.

 Christianity is the religion of the Word of God, which is incarnate and living.
 Jesus Christ is the eternal Word of the living God, and through the Holy Spirit opens our minds to understand the Scriptures.
 In order to understand Scripture, the reader must take into account the conditions of the time and culture of the human authors.

 There are 27 books in the New Testament, but there were additional writings considered for inclusion.
 It took 300 years of consideration and discernment before the Church declared that these writings were Divinely Inspired and were to form the New Testament.

 The Bible is 73 Books:

-46 in the Old Testament 27 in the New Testament Which is also known as the Canon of Scripture. (we heard the term last week) The Old Testament declared, in prophecy, the coming of Christ, redeemer of all men.
+46 in the Old Testament

+27 in the New Testament

+Which is also known as the Canon of Scripture.

+The Old Testament declared, in prophecy, the coming of Christ, redeemer of all men.
 (The road to Emmaus...)
+Luke 24:13-32 (32 32Then they said to each other, "Were not our hearts burning [within us] while he spoke to us on the way and opened the scriptures to us?")

-The New Testament - 4 Gospels - the heart of Scripture - they are the principal source for the life and teaching of the Incarnate Word, Jesus.
+The New Testament - 4 Gospels; Matthew Mark, Luke and John- the heart of Scripture - they are the principal source for the life and teaching of the Incarnate Word, Jesus.

 The New Testament itself demonstrates the process of living Tradition.
-The Gospels were formed in three stages -1.
+The Gospels were formed in three stages - 1.
 The life and teaching of Jesus.
 2. The oral tradition handed on by the apostles' preaching with a fuller understanding after His ascension.
 3. And The written Gospels.

 Christians read the Old Testament in light of Christ crucified and risen.
 The New Testament has to be read in the light of the Old.
 "The New Testament lies hidden in the Old and the Old Testament is unveiled in the New."

 All Sacred Scripture is but one book, and this one book is Christ.

-Scripture is the last form of Revelation - All the other forms existed before it The Church made the Bible, not the other way around St. Paul wrote 13 of the 27 books and he never even met Jesus in person.
+Scripture is the last form of Revelation -

+All the other forms existed before it

+The Church made the Bible, not the other way around

+St. Paul wrote 13 of the 27 books and he never even met Jesus in person.

 Who decided what should be in the Bible?
 Who had the God-given authority to decide?
-That's where Tradition - the reality that the Church preserves God's Revelation to His people.
-The Church carries on.
+That's where Tradition - the reality that the Church preserves God's Revelation to His people, The Church carries on.
 Tradition precedes Scripture and is its author.

 Chronologically Scripture is last.
 The Church was already functioning, and functioning well, for 300 years before Sacred Scripture was settled.

 The Apostles entrusted the entire Deposit of Faith to the whole of the Church.
 The task of giving an authentic interpretation of the Word of God has been entrusted to the living teaching office of the Church alone.
 The teaching office is known as the Magisterium of the Church.
 This means that the task of interpretation has been entrusted to the bishops in communion with the successor of Peter, the Bishop of Rome; the Pope.

 The Magisterium is servant to the Word of God, not superior to it.